apexDRP/sample-react/README.md

 # sample-react
-1)open in ide and run 'npm init'
+1)open in ide and run 'npm install' to download the dependecies.